Housing with a social conscience.

 Group Strategic Lettings Manager, Platform Housing Group

-Adobe Acrobat Sign is just one part of a larger digital transformation at Platform Housing Group aimed at providing better service for tenants.
+Adobe Acrobat Sign is just one part of a larger digital transformation at Platform Housing Group aimed at providing better service for tenets.
 The digital tenancy agreement has inspired the leasing team to look at new ways of approaching tenancy with a digital onboarding journey.
-Rather than overwhelming tenants with information all at once while reviewing the tenancy agreement, the leasing team creates a virtual conversation with a steady stream of messaging to help tenants better absorb information leading up to viewing a property.
+Rather than overwhelming tenets with information all at once while reviewing the tenancy agreement, the leasing team creates a virtual conversation with a steady stream of messaging to help tenets better absorb information leading up to viewing a property.

 Other teams across Platform Housing Group are also looking to move forms into Adobe Acrobat Sign.
-This includes tenant-facing forms, such as when tenants want to give notice about moving out, to internal paperwork for finance and human resources teams.
+This includes tenet-facing forms, such as when tenets want to give notice about moving out, to internal paperwork for finance and human resources teams.

-As part of the digital transformation, Platform Housing Group plans to implement Microsoft Dynamics to create a customer touchpoint to collect all tenant interactions, from submitting an application form to storing anti-social-behavior statements.
-Platform Housing Group also plans to take advantage of the seamless integration between Adobe Acrobat Sign and Microsoft Dynamics to provide employees with a single interface for generating documents, sending them for signature, and tracking document status.
+As part of the digital transformation, Platform Housing Group plans to implement Microsoft Dynamics to create a customer touchpoint to collect all tenet interactions, from submitting an application form to storing anti-social-behaviour statements.
+Platform Housing Group also plans to take advantage of the seamless integration between Adobe Acrobat Sign and Microsoft Dynamics to provide employees with a single interface for generating documents, sending them for signature and tracking document status.